 Are you involved with Legionella monitoring programs or Legionella outbreak control?
-Currently there are about 50 known species of Legionella and about 70 serotypes or serogroups that have been recognized to causes diseases in humans.
+Currently there are about 50 known species of Legionella and about 70 serotypes or serogroups that have been recognized to cause diseases in humans.
 The most common species of Legionella that causes Legionnaires’ disease is Legionella pneumophila serogroup 1.

 Laboratory for Testing Legionella